foxglove/mcap/docs/specification/README.md

 ### Map<key_type, value_type>

 A Map is an [association](https://en.wikipedia.org/wiki/Associative_array) of unique keys to values.
-Duplicate keys are not allowed.

 Maps are serialized using a `uint32` byte length followed by the serialized map key/value entries.
 The key and value entries are serialized according to their `key_type` and `value_type`.